-Chelsea’s purchase of Cuadrado in 2015 had plenty of people scratching their head, with questions raised as to whether he was the kind of player to flourish under Mourinho.
+Chelsea’s purchase of Cuadrado in 2015 had plenty of people scratching their heads, with questions raised as to whether he was the kind of player to flourish under Mourinho.

 Those doubts proved correct, but there was some surprise that Cuadrado was never afforded a chance under Antonio Conte.

 Cuadrado went on to win three successive doubles back in Italy with Juventus, plus two more Serie A titles and another Coppa Italia in the next three seasons, and he also helped Juve reach the Champions League final in 2017.